Liang-Hsuan/SKU-Manager/README.md

 -> Direct inventory update to all online shopping channels and allow purchase order creation.

--> Convenient program to manage company's SKUs and all inventory on eCommerce platforms.
+-> Convenient program to manage company's SKUs and all inventory on online shopping channels.

 -------------